bluejoe2008/spark-http-stream/README.md

 # spark-http-stream

-spark-http-stream enables transfer Spark DataFrame over HTTP protocol.
-Unlike tcp streams, Kafka streams and HDFS file streams, http streams flow across distributed data center.
+spark-http-stream transfers Spark structured stream over HTTP protocol.
+Unlike tcp streams, Kafka streams and HDFS file streams, http streams often flow across distributed clusters on the Web.

 spark-http-stream provides:
 * HttpStreamServer: a HTTP server which receives, collects and returns http streams
-* HttpStreamSource: reads messages from HttpStreamServer, acts as a Source
+* HttpStreamSource: reads messages from a HttpStreamServer, acts as a structured streaming Source
-* HttpStreamSink: sends messages to a HttpStreamServer using POST command, acts as a Sink
+* HttpStreamSink: sends messages to a HttpStreamServer using HTTP-POST commands, acts as a structured streaming Sink

 also it provides:
-* HttpStreamClient: a client used to communicate with HttpStreamServer, developped upon HttpClient
+* HttpStreamClient: a client used to communicate with a HttpStreamServer, developped upon HttpClient
 * HttpStreamSourceProvider: a StreamSourceProvider which creates HttpStreamSource
 * HttpStreamSinkProvider: a StreamSinkProvider which creates HttpStreamSink